 Several hours or a day in advance: Scrub the potatoes under hot running water; then steam them for 15 to 20 minutes, until the potatoes are almost but not quite cooked.
 After 15 minutes, pierce one with a sharp small knife which should just penetrate.
 Cut one of the potatoes in half crosswise: if there is a raw central core, steam several minutes more.
 (If the central core is not cooked through, it can discolor.)
 Let the potatoes cool uncovered or refrigerated; the potatoes must be thoroughly cold before you grate them.

-Heat half of the clarified butter in a 10-inch non-stick frying pan over medium heat.
+Heat half of the clarified butter in a 10-inch non-stick skillet over medium heat.
 When hot, add grated potatoes.
 Sauté over medium heat for 10 to 15 minutes, pressing the potatoes together lightly with a spatula, until the bottom has crusted and browned.
 Flip onto a plate; add remaining clarified butter and slide galette back into pan; sauté to brown the other side, about 10 minutes.
 Cut into serving pieces.
 Yield: 4 servings.
+(See Tips 2 and 3)

 - Russet potatoes work best in this recipe because of their starch content.
 Avoid Yukon Gold and Red Potatoes.